-One of the many systematic failures in government oversight is the lack of tracking or reporting on the actual use of antibiotics on farms.72 Data collection on antibiotic use is the lynchpin of any successful regulatory action.
+One of the many systematic failures in government oversight is the lack of tracking or reporting on the actual use of antibiotics on farms.
+Data collection on antibiotic use is the lynchpin of any successful regulatory action.
 Regulating antibiotic use requires knowing what quantities of which antibiotics are being used, under what circumstances, and for what duration.
 But individual producers are not required to report the details of their on-farm antibiotic use.
-Producers rarely voluntarily report this data, citing antibiotic use as confidential business information.73 Rather, the FDA collects data on sales volume of antibiotics, with no national reporting on the circumstances under which antibiotics are used.74 As the GAO has made clear, sales volume is "not a proxy for antibiotic use at the farm level."75 no plans or systems in place to track and identify overuses of these same antibiotics on pigs, cattle, and other farmed animals, nor to curb them.
-Ironically, [the FDA] plan has never contained goals or indicators to measure the level of stewardship from year to year, or to verify that stewardship in 2023 is better or worse than it was in 2018.
-There is clear statutory authority for the FDA to do this kind of
+Producers rarely voluntarily report this data, citing antibiotic use as confidential business information.
+Rather, the FDA collects data on sales volume of antibiotics, with no national reporting on the circumstances under which antibiotics are used; as the GAO has made clear, sales volume is "not a proxy for antibiotic use at the farm level."